kpworthi/fcc-qa-trnslt/README.md

 [![Run on Repl.it](https://repl.it/badge/github/freeCodeCamp/boilerplate-project-american-british-english-translator)](https://repl.it/github/freeCodeCamp/boilerplate-project-american-british-english-translator)

+### Goal:
+Create a client-side american/british translator using the dictionaries provided.
+An express server is established for the purpose of running unit and functional tests via Mocha/Chai.
+A simple front-end was provided for testing and demoing.

 ### Capability Notes:
 1. Punctuation (quotations marks, exclamation points, periods, etc.) should no longer affect translation ability.
-1. Detection should occur for all upper-, lower- and capital-case lettering.
+1. Detection of casing should occur for all upper-, lower- and capital-case lettering.
 Words in random-case or other alternative casing such as camel-case will not have case preserved.
 1. Limited plural support has been implemented.
 In most cases, the translator will catch translateable words with an 's' at the end.
 1. Will also try to account for -ed or -ing versions of words.

+### Notes on translate() specifically:
+1. `translate()` accepts two required parameters, `inputString` and `option`.
+1. `main()` reads the value in the `<textarea>` input by the user as well as the current dropdown value, and sends them to translate().
+1. `translate()` returns the translated string, with `<hl></hl>` tags surrounding each translated word or phrase, to then be handled by the `main()` function and converted to `<span>` tags.

 ### User stories: